react-declarative/i18n-jsx-factory/README.md

 # i18n-jsx-factory

-> The easiest way to setup UI translation
+> The easiest way to setup i18n without changing any existing code.
+By using JSX runtime this tool will localize third party libraries too

 ![screenshot](./docs/screenshot.png)